Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Further ablation study

 where $\mathbf{h}$ and $\mathbf{\hat{h}}$ are the input and output features, respectively. $\mathbf{w}_i$ is the corresponding weight of the expert $\mathrm{e}_i$.
 Following the same formulation, the attention connection presented in \Cref{tab:ablation_experts} can be stated as

-We also trained a larger embedding depth network that instead of 32 channels used 64 channels.
-The results are slightly higher, but they do not justify the growth in computational cost 79.71 M / 42.77 G / 22.4 ms (in parameters / MACs / runtime), so we did not consider it for any qualitative or OOD analysis.
-As can be seen in \Cref{tab:ablation_experts}, the proposed architecture, DeMoE, is the best that balances performance and efficiency.
+We also trained a model with a larger embedding depth, increasing the channel count from 32 to 64.
+While this modification yielded slightly higher performance, the improvement was insufficient to justify the substantial increase in computational cost (79.71 M parameters, 42.77 G MACs, 22.4 ms runtime).
+Consequently, this model was not considered for further qualitative or out-of-distribution (OOD) analysis.
+Furthermore, we experimented with adding more NAFBlocks at the deepest encoder level and doubling the number of MoEBlocks in each decoder level.
+As shown in \Cref{tab:ablation_experts} (Right), these architectural expansions did not yield a more favorable trade-off.
+Collectively, these ablation studies confirm that the proposed DeMoE architecture achieves the optimal balance between performance and efficiency.

-\paragraph{Pretrained baseline ablations} In \Cref{tab:ablation_experts} we also present some ablations concerning the pretraining of the NAFNet baseline.
+\paragraph{Pretrained baseline ablations} \Cref{tab:ablation_experts} (Right) also presents ablations concerning the pretraining of the NAFNet baseline.
 Our proposed architecture has two NAFBlocks per each encoder layer and three for the middle block and decoder layers.
-This is different from the original design of NAFNet~\cite{nafnet} for image deblurring, where all the encoder-decoder steps had one NAFBlock, with the exception of the last encoder step, which had 28 blocks.
-In \Cref{tab:ablation_experts} we include the results of the pretrained NAFNet using the original architecture (including three NAFBlocks in each decoder layer, instead of only one).
-Since this design notably increases the operations, parameters, and runtime, we opt for the proposed baseline architecture.
+This is different from the original design of NAFNet~\citep{nafnet} for image deblurring, which typically employs one NAFBlock per encoder-decoder step, except for the final encoder step that uses 28 blocks.
+We evaluated the pretrained NAFNet using this original architecture (with three NAFBlocks per decoder layer) and include the results in \Cref{tab:ablation_experts}.
+However, due to the substantial increase in operations, parameters, and runtime, we selected our more efficient baseline architecture.